 News of the Coronavirus (COVID-19) pandemic is everywhere, including in our schools and playgrounds.
 Our children and young people may worry more when kept in the dark.

 Businesses are required to identify hazards, and their associated risks, in the workplace and take reasonable action to eliminate or minimise risk.

 Spending an increased amount at home, with limited social contact, can take a toll on our mental health.
 Extended periods at home can cause feelings of boredom and loneliness.

 As a manager or leader in a workplace, our staff look to us for guidance, support, and reassurance, particularly during times of heightened stress or change.
 Managers can play a vital role in a team’s recovery from a crisis.

 This guide is to support the responses and considerations of management for those staff members experiencing domestic and family violence.

 Being required to stay at home during the pandemic can be quite stressful and challenging for some.
 In times like these, many people tend to abandon their healthy eating habits due to boredom and increased anxiety.

 Panic-buying food across the nation has led to supermarkets being unable to keep up with the high demand of some pantry essentials and frozen food items, such as flour, pasta, rice, and frozen veggies.

 Social distancing can be both challenging and positive for family units.
 Living in close confines during unprecedented times can naturally cause added stress and conflict between families.

-Adapting to new ways of living in order to protect ourselves from the COVID-19 (coronavirus) is challenging, and of equal challenge are the potential financial implications that are likely to impact many of us.
+Adapting to new ways of living to protect ourselves from COVID-19 (coronavirus) is challenging.
+Of equal challenge is the potential financial implications that are likely to impact many of us.